timmcginley/Agile/Schedule/index.md

 | **E** | Design for Dissassembly | Retrofitting of Existing load; 105% or 130% | Delivery to site<br>Extraction to installation | Operation and Maintenance |

+### Activity 2: Sequencing
+  * Determine the order in which systems grow within your building, what comes first and what follows within your group of 4
+ * Identify and justify your sequence mapping at each step
+ * Merge within your entire systems group to develop a universal sequence for each system and consider its plasticity.
+   * Managers to coordinate this
+ * The group sequence and systems universal sequence should be described and defended as part of [A2]
-### Activity 2: Integrate All Disciplines and Identify Gaps
+### Activity 3: Integrate All Disciplines and Identify Gaps

 <hr>